mmtk/mmtk-core/tools/tracing/timeline/README.md

 should consider setting the `BPFTRACE_PERF_RB_PAGES` environment variable.
 See the man page of `bpftrace`.)
 We choose a large prime number, such as 47, because some GCs may exhibit periodic behaviors under certain workloads.
-For example, generational GCs may alternate between nursery and full-heap GC.
-If we capture every 50th GC, we will only observe even or odd GCs.
+For example, generational GCs may alternate between nursery and full-heap GC, making every odd GC a nursey GC, and every even GC a full-heap GC.
+If we capture every 50th GC, we will only observe even or odd GCs because 50 is an even number, and it will give us an illusion of "all GCs are nursery GC" or "all GCs are full-heap GC".
 This is an instance of [aliasing effect].

 [aliasing effect]: https://en.wikipedia.org/wiki/Aliasing